 Nonetheless, on Wednesday 11 August 1976, Scuderia Ferrari clarifies what happened in Germany through envelopes with the Prancing Horse emblem, addressed to newspapers throughout Italy.
-Inside the envelopes there is a tidy documentation on the Lauda-Ferrari-Nurburgring case: a communiqué from the Maranello factory, written in the original minute by Enzo Ferrari, shows the text of the technical report of the specialists of the Italian Motor Sports Commission, and a series of photographs taken in the workshop on the wreck of the Austrian driver's single-seater.
-From the documentation prepared by Ferrari, it emerges irrefutably that Lauda's accident was not caused by a failure of the car, but rather by causes that can be hypothesized but cannot be specified, apart from the fact that the track was not yet completely dry.
-So a series of circumstances, from the damp road surface to Lauda's driving at the limit, engaged in a frantic pursuit, to the tires.
-It is interesting to report some of Ferrari's clarifications, which hint at rash statements and considerations made by the organizers of the German race and the media, in particular:
+Inside the envelopes there is a tidy documentation on the Lauda-Ferrari-Nürburgring case: a statement from the Maranello factory, written in the original minute by Enzo Ferrari, shows the text of the technical report of the specialists of the Italian Motor Sports Commission, and a series of photographs taken in the workshop on the wreck of the Austrian driver's single-seater.
+From the documentation prepared by Ferrari, it emerges irrefutably that Lauda's accident was not caused by a failure of the car, but rather by causes that can be hypothesised but cannot be specified, apart from the fact that the track was not yet completely dry.
+So a series of circumstances, from the damp road surface to Lauda's driving at the limit, engaged in a frantic pursuit, to the tyres.
+It is interesting to report some of Ferrari's clarifications, which hint at rash statements and considerations made by the organisers of the German race and the media, in particular:

 - It has been said that the 312 T2 did not have a fire extinguishing system, but this is contrary to the truth, as the report has shown.
 It is enough to remember that the same scrutineers would not have allowed our cars to start, if the safety rules related to the systems had not been found regular during the verification;

-- It has been reported in the press that the Fia president declared that the pressure gauge of the main extinguisher was broken.
+- It has been reported in the press that the FIA president declared that the pressure gauge of the main extinguisher was broken.
 The report found that the pressure gauge was in the empty position, a condition in which the on board extinguisher was found, after having been manually operated from inside the car and this was detected by the drivers who rescued Lauda.

 The reconstruction of the accident is meticulous.
 It does not deviate from what was already known, but it offers some additional details of considerable interest: Lauda was struck violently on the helmet by one of the wooden poles of the safety nets.
-Edwards avoided the Ferrari, stopped after a hundred meters and ran back on foot to help his colleague.
-Lunger and Ertl made the 312 T2 fly fifty meters.
+Edwards avoided the Ferrari, stopped after a hundred metres and ran back on foot to help his colleague.
+Lunger and Ertl made the 312 T2 fly fifty metres.
 From the bodywork gutted by the collisions, the left rubber tank leaked, soaking the exterior of the Ferrari with gasoline.
 The statement concludes with words of bitterness and accusation:

 "Ferrari is saddened to see how it has speculated on such a sad event, throwing discredit on an entire factory that has always worked with a high sense of responsibility, in an attempt to safeguard the viability of a circuit now condemned by the evolution of the times".